Kitchen Table vs. Dining Table

 What’s the Difference: Kitchen Table vs. Dining Table?

-At furniture.com, we get lots of questions about the difference between a kitchen table and a dining room table.
+At Furniture.com, we get lots of questions about the difference between a kitchen table and a dining room table.
 The quick answer is “the only difference is the room it’s in.”
 But the full answer goes a little deeper.
 All homes are different, and lifestyles certainly continue to change.
 While traditional homes typically had space for both eat-in kitchens and dining rooms, newer open concept homes, smaller homes and apartments are designed to have space for just one table.
 With a singular table, you’ll choose just one that meets all of your needs.
-When you have both a kitchen table and a dining room table, each will have a different function and purpose.
+When you have both an eat-in kitchen table and a dining room table, each will have a different function and purpose.

 A kitchen table implies all of the chaos and informalities that daily life holds – kitchens tend to be the hub of day-to-day activities, casual interactions of families, the hectic spot where food is prepped and more.
-Because kitchens are such busy places, when deciding what to choose for your eat-in setup you need to plan around traffic flow and activities.
+Because kitchens are such busy places when deciding what to choose for the eat-in setup you need to plan around traffic flow and activities.
 Often kitchen tables are smaller, less formal, less expensive and have more durable finishes than dining room tables.
 The chairs paired with a kitchen table follow suit, they tend to be more casual, less bulky and are armless (referred to side chairs rather than armchairs).
-Chances are your kitchen table would have just enough room seat your immediate family whereas the dining room table would be big enough to seat guests as well.
+Chances are your eat-in kitchen table would have just enough room seat your immediate family whereas the dining room table would be big enough to seat guests as well.

 In a dining room, the table should afford diners a bit more elbow room.
 The chairs tend to be roomier and can be armchairs, side chairs or a mixture of both.
 These tables are more formal and since they are not subjected to daily use, the beauty and grace of finer finishes can be highlighted and will last longer.